 As stated before, you should aim to play around 20% of all starting hands.
 But, that’s only on average.
 As you can see in each chart, the closer you’re to the button, the more hands you should open.
 With positional advantage, you will be able to open more hands compared to positions where you’re likely to play OOP for the rest of the hand.
 Besides that, you will be more successful in winning the blinds without a fight when there’s less players to act behind you.

 When you’re facing a soft competition (which should be often if you table select well), you can deviate from the charts by widening your opening ranges a bit.
 Likewise, if your table has many strong players, you can tighten up a bit to avoid marginal spots against the good players.
 You also want to take into account the rake structure of the game.
 The higher the rake, the less hands you should open.
-For example, at micro stakes cash games you can drop out a few of the worst hands in charts that would otherwise be profitable opens, but due to rake they become slightly losing candidates to play.
+For example, at micro stakes cash games you can drop out a few of the worst hands in charts.
+These hand combos would otherwise be profitable opens, but due to rake they become slightly losing candidates to play.

 Let’s dive a bit further into play from Small Blind, since that position gives trouble even to many experienced players: